sunsided/dcpu-16/README.md

 An emulator for the DCPU-16 16-bit processor described for the
 <em>0x10<sup>c</sup></em> video game.

+The current implementation is a work in progress; cycle count emulation is not yet implemented.

 ## Example Output

 The example program can be started with